rinojs/rinojs/README.md

 ## 📢 Notice

-### 🎉 Release version 2.2.2
+### 🎉 Release version 2.2.3

-Please use the latest version, escaping is added for using markdown in HTML.
+Please use the latest version, another escaping is added for using markdown in HTML.
 Because html entity would not work within `<code>`.

 ````
 <script @type="md" type="text/markdown">